Solar-network/docs/docs/desktop-wallet/support/troubleshooting.md

 # Troubleshooting

-This page will cover common issues related to the SXP Desktop Wallet `v2.x`.
+This page will cover common issues related to the Solar Desktop Wallet `v2.x`.

 ## Getting started